Odyhibit/Odyhibit/README.md

 - 👋 Hi, I’m Josh Bloom
 - 👀 Working on my B.C.S.

-I expect to graduate by the end of this year(2022).
+I expect to graduate by March of this year(2023).
 Looking forward to spending some time learning more about the art of software creation.

 <!---